giucamp/density/README.md

 Density is a C++11 header-only library that provides heterogeneous containers and lifo memory management.
 The key ideas behind density are:

 - allocating objects of **heterogeneous** type linearly and tightly in memory: this is beneficial for allocation time, memory locality and footprint.
 The inplace storage of containers is minimal (in particular in heterogeneous_array, that has the same size of a pointer).
 - superseding the *fixed-then-dynamic storage* pattern.
 When you need storage N elements, with N known only at runtime, you may dedicate a fixed-sized storage big M. Then, at runtime, if N > M, you would allocate another storage on dynamic memory with size N, and leave the fixed storage unused.
 This pattern is used in typical implementation of std::any, std::function, and it is very frequent as optimization for production code when a temporary automatic storage is need.
+If this description was not clear, see [density explained in the real world](http://peggysansonetti.it/tech/density/html/md_todo_list.html).
-density provides [lifo_array](http://peggysansonetti.it/tech/density/html/classdensity_1_1lifo__array.html), a modern replacement for the C-ish and non-standard [alloca](http://man7.org/linux/man-pages/man3/alloca.3.html), similar to C99 variable lenght automatic arrays, but more C++ish.
+Density provides [lifo_array](http://peggysansonetti.it/tech/density/html/classdensity_1_1lifo__array.html), a modern replacement for the C-ish and non-standard [alloca](http://man7.org/linux/man-pages/man3/alloca.3.html), similar to C99 variable lenght automatic arrays, but more C++ish.
 - providing at least the **strong exception guarantee** for every single function (that is, if an exception is thrown while executing the function, the call has no visible side effects at all on the calling thread).
 Exceptions are the easiest, safest and fastest way of handling errors, and applications should have a reliable behavior even in case of exception.

 Here is a summary of the containers provided by density: